 ♦ Look for signs to the castle (the SatNav address to use is SA71 4LA).

 ♦ Abundant parking can be found in pay and display car parks close to the castle.

 ♦ Ref: 51.64523°N, 4.80186°W

 FIND FREQUENCY: ♦ – Many of the castle’s building blocks are composed of crinoidal limestone.
-Some of these have been weathered slowly and delicately over hundreds of years to bring their fossils into high relief, showing immaculate detail.
+Some of these have weathered slowly and delicately over hundreds of years to bring their fossils into high relief, showing immaculate detail.

 TYPE: – Pembroke Castle gives the fossil hunter a chance to see what the fossiliferous limestones of the area look like when naturally weathered over hundreds of years.

+Crinoid stem parts are the most abundant fossils seen, but corals and brachiopods are also present.
+Most building blocks of the castle are fossiliferous, so look in all outside walls for fossils.
+The oldest surviving part of the castle is found within the inner gatehouse and keep area.
+It is here that the most spectacular effects of weathering are seen, with some truly beautiful fossil assemblages on show.
 Also look in the stone steps of the various towers for fossiliferous blocks that have become polished over the years by people’s footsteps.
-Again, some indication of the age of the tower can be gleaned from the degree of polishing of the steps within.
+Some indication of the age of the towers can be gleaned from the degree of polishing of the steps within.

 Children should be supervised when climbing the steep staircases within the towers.
-Otherwise this is a safe location.
+Otherwise, this is a safe location.

 Privately owned, an admission fee must be paid to gain entry.